nilearn/nilearn/doc/haxby_decoding.rst

 ================================================================================
-fMRI decoding tutorial: predicting which objects a subject is viewing
+fMRI decoding: predicting which objects a subject is viewing
 ================================================================================

 **Autors:** `INRIA Parietal Project Team